fmoliveira/delightful-fediverse-apps/README.md

 * :ghost: [**fed**](https://github.com/kissen/fed): Trying to be a basic twitter-like service that works with ActivityPub.
 Based on [Go-Fed](https://go-fed.org) `GPL-3.0, Go`

 * :ghost: [**GangGo**](https://git.feneas.org/ganggo/federation/issues/17)  - Seems to have settled on using [Go-Fed for AP federation](https://git.feneas.org/ganggo/activity).
 Developer has suspended development for the foreseeable future

+* :ghost: [**Jejune**](https://github.com/kaniini/jejune) - A work-in-progress ActivityPub server designed to use constructions which provide functional security and resilience `ISC license, Python`

 * :ghost: [**Kitsune**](https://github.com/valerauko/kitsune): early alpha; no commits since November 2018; homepage down